mtdowner/myfreecodecamp/javascript-algorithms-and-data-structures/README.md

 ---

 Earn free verified certifications with freeCodeCamp's core curriculum:

 Learn English for Developers:

 Earn free professional certifications:

 Prepare for the developer interview job search:

-Explore our Legacy Curriculum: freeCodeCamp is a donor-supported tax-exempt 501(c)(3) charitable organization (United States Federal Tax Identification Number: 82-0779546).
+Explore our Legacy Curriculum:

-Our mission: to help people learn to code for free.
-We accomplish this by creating thousands of videos, articles, and interactive coding lessons - all freely available to the public.

-Donations to freeCodeCamp go toward our education initiatives, and help pay for servers, services, and staff.

 Binary Search in C++
 Binary Search in Java